hanley2d/lockScreenPhotos/README.md

 ## Instructions

 To run this script requires NodeJS.
-Clone the repository, add a .env file and set the directory environment variables, or just edit them directly in .js file.
+Clone the repository:

 ```bash
 git clone https://github.com/hanley2d/lockScreenPhotos.git
 npm install
 ```

 Create a .env file in the directory and set the environment variables for the source directory of the images and the destination directory.
+Alternatively, just edit the source and destination paths directly in the .js file.
 The source directory will be something like this

 ```
 Local Disk (C:) > Users > [YOUR USERNAME] > AppData > Local >  Packages > Microsoft.Windows.ContentDeliveryManager_cw5n1h2txyewy > LocalState > Assets